realdanizilla/Rusty-Bargain-App/docs/index.md

 ## Key Functionalities

 1. **Train/Re-train Model**:
       - Accessible from the frontend under "Train/Re-train Model."
       - Processes raw data, loads it into the database, trains the model, and makes it available for predictions.

 2. **Price Prediction**:
       - Accessible via a frontend form.
       - Users provide features like vehicle type, mileage, and horsepower, and the app predicts the price.

 ---

 ## Example Workflow

 1. **Start the Application**:
       - Run `docker-compose up` and access the frontend and backend services.

 2. **Manage Vehicles**:
       - Add or update vehicle records in the database.
+      - Access the database using pgadmin4 @ http://localhost:5050.
+Set a new connection as follows:
+          - host: `host.docker.internal`
+          - port: `55432`
+          - username: `user`
+          - password: `password`
+          - database name: `rusty_bargain`

 3. **Train the ML Model**:
       - Use the "Train/Re-train Model" button in the Streamlit app.

 4. **Predict Prices**:
       - Enter vehicle details in the "Predict Price" form and get an instant price prediction.

 ---